LolaPwa/cbfmain-project/README.md

 - To log in using google authentication
 - To sign in and sign up and sign out from an account

-## Requirements:  Libraries and tools used
+## REQUIREMENTS:  Libraries and tools used

 # Tailwind CSS with vite:
 A css framework mainly for designing and styling the front-end web pages.
 # react dom